MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 **Applies to: R Server and R Client** <sup>[ **1**](#chunking)</sup>

-As a data scientist, the first order of business is typically data-related.
+As a data scientist, the first order of business is typically data acquisition.
 In this tutorial, you will learn how to load a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to explore the shape of the data.

-In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.

-A data frame is the fundamental data structure in R and is fully supported in R Server.
-It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
-Subsequent rows provide data values for each variable associated with a single observation.
-A data frame is a temporary data structure, created when you load some data.
-It exists only for the duration of the session.

-An .xdf file is a binary file format native to Microsoft R, used for compressing and persisting data on disk.
-On distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large data sets.
-The organization of an XDF file is column-based, one column per variable, which is highly efficient for calculations based on individual variables.
-You can load subsets of the data for targeted analysis .
-Additionally, .xdf files include precomputed metadata, which is immediately available with no additional processing.

-Because statistics and predictive analytics is formed around variables, the ability to perform read-write operations on individual variables is key to computational efficiency.

-To load a text file, you can use **rxImport** from the RevoScaleR function library.
-The **rxImport** function loads source data as an input and returns a data source object.
-Optionally, by specifying an *outFile* parameter, it creates an XDF.
+To load data, use **rxImport** from the RevoScaleR function library.
+The **rxImport** function converts source data that you provide as an input and returns a data source object.
+Optionally, by specifying an *outFile* parameter, you can create an XDF file if you want to persist the data for future calculations.

 ## What you will learn